andr3w6826/power-outage-analysis/README.md

 ## Exploratory Data Analysis

-Exploratory Data Analysis provides insignts into the dataset's structure, distributions, and relationships between variables.
+Exploratory Data Analysis provides insights into the dataset's structure, distributions, and relationships between variables.

 ### Univariate Analysis

 - **Number of Outages Over Time**:

     Key Observations:
-    - The number of outages generaly increased from 2000 - 2011 and spiked in 2011, reaching over 250 recorded outages
+    - The number of outages generally increased from 2000 - 2011 and spiked in 2011, reaching over 250 recorded outages
-    - After 2011, there was a sharp decline, sugessting possible improvements to infastructure, policy changes, etc.
+    - After 2011, there was a sharp decline, suggesting possible improvements to infrastructure, policy changes, etc.

 <iframe
   src="assets/univariate-1.html"